 "Imagine carrying a five-gallon bucket of water on your head for miles.
 Clean water is a big issue here, and many water-borne diseases are rampant.
-The Massai people have lived the same way for centuries and survive by tending were the most sick and needed the earliest care.
+The Massai people have lived the same way for centuries and survive by tending goats and cows," described Kuratomi.